seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 positioning read on the table.
 Mark against last is the basis and is read the same way.

-**Open interest needs a previous reading before it has a direction, so the reading is kept.** Every item carrying a symbol stores `oi_prev` — the open interest read by the run that last looked, with the date of that reading — and this run compares today's `oi` against it.
+**Open interest needs a previous reading before it has a direction, so the reading is kept.** `state.oi` stores, per symbol read, the open interest and the moment it was read (§11), and this run compares today's `oi` against it — a market reading, not a recommendation, and the one inter-run number the owner's decision of 24.09.2026 keeps, because open interest has no direction without a predecessor.
 Without it the column is a level with nothing to compare against, and «rising into a falling price» cannot be said at all: measured 02.09, both published setups had `fr` and `oi` read from the payload and neither could be given a direction, because no prior figure existed anywhere on disk.
 One number per item per run closes it, and the